brsg/telluride_sensor/README.md

 # TellurideSensor

-TellurideSensor collaborates with [TelluridePipelime](https://github.com/brsg/telluride_pipeline) and [TellurideUI](https://github.com/brsg/telluride_ui) to provide an example of a [Broadway](https://github.com/dashbitco/broadway) pipeline consuming a stream of simulated IoT sensor reading messages from a `RabbitMQ` queue, in batches, computing some simple aggregate metrics over the stream of messages, and then publishlishing those metrics in a batch-oriented way to a queue on `RabbitMQ` by way of the [BroadwayRabbitMQ](https://github.com/dashbitco/broadway_rabbitmq) producer.
+TellurideSensor collaborates with [TelluridePipelime](https://github.com/brsg/telluride_pipeline) and [TellurideUI](https://github.com/brsg/telluride_ui) to provide an example of a [Broadway](https://github.com/dashbitco/broadway) pipeline consuming a stream of simulated IoT sensor reading messages from a `RabbitMQ` queue, in batches, computing some simple aggregate metrics over the stream of messages, and then publishing those metrics in a batch-oriented way to a queue on `RabbitMQ` by way of the [BroadwayRabbitMQ](https://github.com/dashbitco/broadway_rabbitmq) producer.
 The point of this example is not the domain, which is contrived, but the mechanics of `Broadway` and Rabbit MQ working together.

 The TellurideSensor application generates and publishes a stream of simulated IoT sensor reading events.